contagon/handbook/handbook/14-single-members.md

 #### 14.3.3.4 Young Single Adult Advisers

-The bishopric may call a worthy married couple as ward young single adult advisers.
-These advisers report to a counselor in the bishopric.
+The bishopric may call a married couple or single adults as ward young single adult advisers.
+These advisers are usually age 30 or older.
+They report to a counselor in the bishopric.
 They serve on the ward young single adult committee if one is formed.
 They may also be assigned to serve on the stake young single adult committee.
 They help young single adults have opportunities to gather for friendship, service, and gospel learning.

 ### 14.3.4 Ward Young Single Adult Committee

 In a ward with a significant number of young single adults, the stake president and bishop may feel that a ward young single adult committee is needed.
 A counselor in the bishopric presides over the committee.
-Other committee members include the elders quorum and Relief Society counselors assigned to young single adults, the young single adult leaders, and the couple called to serve as young single adult advisers.
+Committee members include the elders quorum and Relief Society counselors assigned to young single adults, the young single adult leaders, and the young single adult advisers.

 This committee meets as needed.
 Committee members discuss ways to help young single adults participate in service, leadership, gospel learning, and social activities.
 They also find and fellowship less-active young single adults.